sjm-steffann/dhcpkit/docs/man/ipv6-dhcpd.ini-sntp.rst

 SNTP Servers option handler
 ===========================
-This option handler adds a :class:`SNTPServersOption <dhcpkit.ipv6.extensions.sntp.SNTPServersOption>` to replies where appropriate.
+This option handler adds a :class:`.SNTPServersOption` to replies where appropriate.
 It contains a list of SNTP servers that the client can use.

 An example configuration for this option: